therook111/lifetime-value/README.md

-# TOPIC: Customer Lifetime Value Prediction utilizing Deep Neural Network

-### Background:
-Customer Lifetime Value (CLV) is known as an important concept in marketing and management of organizations to increase the captured profitability.
-Total value that a customer produces during his/her lifetime is named customer lifetime value.
-Accurate predictions of customers' future lifetime value (LTV) given their attributes and past purchase behavior enables a more customer-centric marketing strategy.
-Marketers can segment customers into various buckets based on the predicted LTV and, in turn, customize marketing messages or advertising copies to serve customers in these different segments better.

-Disclaimer: This repository is essentially a PyTorch implementation of the Wang, Xiaojing, Liu, Tianqi, and Miao, Jingang.
+PyTorch implementation of the Wang, Xiaojing, Liu, Tianqi, and Miao, Jingang.
 (2019).
-[A Deep Probabilistic Model for Customer Lifetime Value Prediction ](https://arxiv.org/abs/1912.07753)
+[A Deep Probabilistic Model for Customer Lifetime Value Prediction ].(https://arxiv.org/abs/1912.07753)

-We simply made the codebase modular for a more OOP-approach and user-friendly as a learning oppurtunity.

 **Algorithm used**: Deep Neural Network